 KEYWORDS:

-Tumor-associated neutrophils, neutrophil polarization, angiogenesis, neutrophil transfer, tumor growth
+Tumor-associated neutrophils, neutrophil polarization, angiogenesis, neutrophil transfer, tumor growth, Nicotinamide Phosphoribosyltransferase (NAMPT) inhibitor

 SUMMARY:

 Here we show therapeutic potential of anti-angiogenic tumor-associated neutrophils after their transfer into tumor-bearing mice.
-This protocol can be used to manipulate neutrophil activity ex vivo and subsequently to evaluate their functionality in in vivo system.
+This protocol can be used to manipulate neutrophil activity ex vivo and to subsequently evaluate their functionality in vivo in developing tumors.
 It is an appropriate model for studying potential neutrophil-based immunotherapies.

 ABSTRACT:

 The contribution of neutrophils to the regulation of tumorigenesis is recently getting growing attention.
 These cells are heterogeneous, and depending on the tumor milieu can possess pro- or anti-tumor capacity.
-One of the important cytokines regulating neutrophil functions in tumor context are type I IFNs.
-In presence of IFNs neutrophils gain anti-tumor properties, including cytotoxicity or stimulation of the immune system.
-On the opposite, absence of IFN signaling results in prominent pro-tumor activity, characterized with strong stimulation of tumor angiogenesis.
-Recently, we could demonstrate that pro-angiogenic properties of neutrophils depend on the activation of Nicotinamide Phosphoribosyltransferase (NAMPT) signaling pathway in these cells.
-Inhibition of this pathway in TANs leads to their potent anti-angiogenic phenotype.
-Here we demonstrate the potential of our neutrophils transfer model to in vivo study tumorigenic functionality of these cells.
-Shortly, pro-angiogenic TANs are isolated from tumor-bearing IFN-deficient mice and repolarized into anti-angiogenic cells using NAMPT inhibitor FK866.
-Their angiogenic activity is confirmed using aortic ring assay.
-Such anti-angiogenic TANs are subsequently transferred into tumor-bearing WT recipients and in the following 14 days tumor growth is monitored.
-At day 14 mice are sacrificed, tumors removed and their vascularization assessed.
-Overall, the results indicated that transfer of modified neutrophils into tumor bearing mice could be useful for evaluating their in vivo functionality in tumor context.
+One of the important cytokines regulating neutrophil functions in tumor context are type I interferons.
+In presence of interferons neutrophils gain anti-tumor properties, including cytotoxicity or stimulation of the immune system.
+On the opposite, the absence of interferon signaling results in prominent pro-tumor activity, characterized with strong stimulation of tumor angiogenesis.
+Recently, we could demonstrate that pro-angiogenic properties of neutrophils depend on the activation of nicotinamide phosphoribosyltransferase (NAMPT) signaling pathway in these cells.
+Inhibition of this pathway in tumor-associated neutrophils leads to their potent anti-angiogenic phenotype.
+Here, we demonstrate our newly established model allowing in vivo evaluation of tumorigenic potential of manipulated tumor-associated neutrophils (TANs).
+Shortly, pro-angiogenic tumor-associated neutrophils can be isolated from tumor-bearing interferon-deficient mice and repolarized into anti-angiogenic phenotype by blocking of NAMPT signaling.
+The angiogenic activity of these cells can be subsequently evaluated using aortic ring assay.
+Anti-angiogenic TANs can be transferred into tumor-bearing wild type recipients and tumor growth should be monitored for 14 days.
+At day 14 mice are sacrificed, tumors removed, cut and their vascularization assessed.
+Overall, our protocol provides a novel tool to in vivo evaluate angiogenic capacity of primary cells, such as tumor-associated neutrophils, without a need to use artificial neutrophil cellline models.

 INTRODUCTION:

-Type I Interferons (IFNs) are essential for the host responses to neoplasias.
-Lack of type I IFN signaling results in significantly elevated tumor angiogenesis and growth 1.
-The molecular mechanisms of these effects include activation of CSF3R downstream cascade in the absence of type I signaling 2.
-G-CSF (CSF3) is a potent regulator of tumor growth and was shown to activate signaling pathway involving nicotinamide phosphoribosyltransferase (NAMPT) 3,4.
-NAMPT is a rate-limiting enzyme for NAD synthesis, which enhances glycolysis and regulates DNA repair, gene expression, and stress response promoting cancer cells survival and proliferation 5.
+Type I Interferons (IFNs) play an important role in the stimulation of host responses to neoplasias, as the lack of type I IFN signaling results in significantly elevated tumor growth 1.
+One of the mechanisms involved in this process is the regulation of tumorigenic activity of tumor-associated neutrophils, which is controlled by colony-stimulating factor 3 receptor (CSF3R) downstream signaling 2.
+Colony-stimulating factor 3 (CSF3), or granulocyte colony-stimulating factor, was shown to activate signaling involving nicotinamide phosphoribosyltransferase (NAMPT) 3,4.
+NAMPT is a rate-limiting enzyme for nicotinamide adenine dinucleotide synthesis, which enhances glycolysis and regulates DNA repair, gene expression, and stress response promoting cancer cells survival and proliferation 5.
 NAMPT is overexpressed in multiple cancer types, including colorectal, ovarian, breast, gastric, prostate cancer and gliomas 6.
-NAMPT is essential not only for tumor cells, but also for a wide variety of other cell types that are present in tumors, such as myeloid cells.
-NAMPT regulates differentiation of hematopoietic precursors into myeloid-lineage cells 4, inhibits apoptosis of cells and was also shown to stimulate expression of cytokines, matrix-degrading enzymes and chemokines in macrophages 7.
-Pharmacological inhibition of NAMPT results in suppression of tumor growth, but severe side effects of the systemic introduction of the drugs - gastrointestinal toxicitiy and thrombocytopenia - limit the usage of such a treatment 11-13.
+NAMPT is essential not only for tumor cells, but also for a wide variety of other cell types that are present in tumors, such as myeloid cells – it drives their differentiation 4, inhibits apoptosis and stimulate expression of multiple cytokines or matrix-degrading enzymes in macrophages 7.

-Tumor-associated neutrophils (TANs) represent important modulators of tumor growth.
+Tumor-associated neutrophils represent important modulators of tumor growth.
 TANs functions are strongly dependent on the type I IFN availability, as these cytokines prime anti-tumor activity of neutrophils.
 To the contrary, the absence of IFNs supports tumorigenic activation of these cells, especially their pro-angiogenic properties.
 In agreement with this, mice deficient in IFNs develop significantly larger and better vascularized tumors, which are strongly infiltrated with pro-tumoral/pro-angiogenic neutrophils 1,2,8-10.
 Importantly, such pro-angiogenic TANs show elevated activity of NAMPT, suggesting its essential role in pro-tumor polarization of neutrophils.